wiremock/wiremock.org/_docs/junit-extensions.md

 ---
-layout: docs
-title: 'JUnit 4 and Vintage'
-meta_title: Using Junit 4 and Vintage to Manage WireMock instances | WireMock
+description: >
-description: WireMock includes a JUnit rule, compatible with JUnit 4.x and JUnit 5 Vintage.
+    WireMock includes a JUnit Rule, compatible with JUnit 4.x and JUnit 5 Vintage.
     This provides a convenient way to manage one or more WireMock instances in your test cases.
 ---

+# Using WireMock in JUnit 4 and Vintage

 WireMock includes a JUnit rule, compatible with JUnit 4.x and JUnit 5 Vintage.
 This provides a convenient way to manage one or more WireMock instances in your